mccreath/isitup-for-slack/docs/TUTORIAL.md

 curl_close($ch);
 ```

-After all that, we now have a variable called `$ch_response` that contains the response from isitup.org.
+We now have a variable called `$ch_response` that contains the response from isitup.org.
 The response will be in a JSON string, which looks something like this:

 ```json
 {